 BFS Staff monitor Otsego Lake bi-weekly throughout the year (monthly when it's frozen) for a variety of physical and biological parameters.
 Some of the results of this routine monitoring will be available here, updated sporadically.
 Lake and weather conditions are also being monitored continuously between May and December as part of a project funded by the National Science Foundation - details can be viewed on Dr. Yokota's website.
 The buoy was deployed in spring when lake shore conditions allowed.
 You will need Adobe Acrobat Reader (free download) to view these files.
 Description of Monitoring Procedures

-HISTORICAL RECAP: Records of ice cover on Otsego Lake date back to 1842; annual length of ice-cover since 1850 is presented in the graph below.
+HISTORICAL RECAP OF ICE COVER CONDITIONS: Records of ice cover on Otsego Lake date back to 1842; annual length of ice-cover since 1850 is presented in the graph below.
 Between 1842 and 2001, complete ice-cover existed each winter.
 Zero days of complete coverage were recorded for the winters of 2001-2002, 2011-2012, and 2016-2017.
 The US EPA's Climate Change Indicators Report includes Otsego Lake in its analysis of Lake Ice.
 The full dataset is also included in the National Snow & Ice Data Center's Global Lake and River Ice Phenology Database.

 The “Real” Otsego Bass

 William Cooper arrived at the south end of Otsego Lake in 1785 and founded the settlement that was to become Cooperstown.
 The original 200 families nearly starved one spring.
 Cooper wrote that, “unusual shoals of fish were seen moving in the clear waters of the Susquehanna...
 I was surprised to find that they were herrings...
 In less than two days each family had an ample supply.”
 Those fish were probably shad, which are like herring and a close relative of the Otsego bass.